 It’s also possible that more than one thing is causing you to feel sad; it may be a combination of any one of the above factors, plus many more.

-Feeling sad for no reason
+Feeling sad or low for no reason

-Feeling sad all the time
+Feeling sad or low all the time

-The difference between feeling sad and having depression
+The difference between feeling sad and depression

 People sometimes say they're feeling depressed when they're having a bad day.
 But depression is a mental health condition that affects sufferers every day for long periods of time.
 This is a key difference between feeling sad and having depression - sadness comes and goes with relative speed and ease.
 Depression is constant and oppressive.